vcfvct/aws-exam/README.md

 * A FIFO SQS queue will end with the `.fifo` suffix.
 * The queue can be deleted by aws if inactive for [30 day](https://forums.aws.amazon.com/ann.jspa?annID=2532).
 * You can manage Amazon SQS messages with Amazon S3.
 This is especially useful for storing and consuming messages with a message size of up to 2 GB.
 To manage Amazon SQS messages with Amazon S3, use the Amazon SQS Extended Client Library for Java
+* use `backlog per instance` metric to auto scale ec2s.

 ## SNS
 * Fully Managed Push message service. (email/sms/email)